 Calle Granada, 62, 29015 Málaga, Spain

-Right outside of El Pimpi you can see the Roman Theater and the Alcabaza.
-And by ‘right outside’ I mean you can see it from the tables outside while you drink your wine, ok?
+Right outside El Pimpi, you can see the Roman Theater and the Alcabaza.
+And by ‘right outside’, I mean you can see it from the tables outside while you drink your wine, ok?

-The Roman Theater is from around 2000 years ago, the Alcabaza is from around 1000 years ago and the place where you stand is the present.
-It is super magic this feeling of traveling back in time.
+The Roman Theater is from around 2000 years ago, the Alcabaza is from about 1000 years ago, and the place where you stand in the present.
+It is super magic this feeling of travelling back in time.

 If you’re already too drunk and needs a walk to sober up a bit, check out the Alcabaza on the top of the hill, just next to the Roman Theater.

-The Alcabaza is a huge Moorish fortress with the best view of Malaga.
-Even tho it is not for free, you can try to check it out on a Sunday.
+The Alcabaza is a massive Moorish fortress with the best view of Malaga.
+Even tho it is not for free, you can check it out on a Sunday.
 Remember that I told you about the free entrance Sunday?
 So…

-This place is by far one of the best preserved Moorish fortress I’ve seen in Spain.
+This place is by far one of the best-preserved Moorish fortresses I’ve seen in Spain.
 And since it is on the top of a hill, the view is to die for.
+You’ll easily spot the port, Malagueta beach and more.
 From there you can see everything, so prepare your camera.
-You’ll easily spot the port, Malagueta beach and more.

-Besides serving was a fortress, the ‘king’ used that place was his palace.
+Besides serving as a fortress, the ‘king’ used that place as his palace.
 You can see the Arab influence in the architecture all over the place.
 And the gardens inside are so pretty… I can imagine why the royalty chose that place to call home.
-The view, the weather, the garden… Just wonderful.
-Use this in your advantage and relax and drink some water, if you don’t want to sober up, get down and order some more wine.
+The view, the weather, the garden… Just wonderful!
+Use this to your advantage and relax and drink some water, if you don’t want to sober up, get down and order some more wine.
 I won’t judge you.

 Alcazaba of Málaga